Seet Ai Mee: Political career

-In 1988, Seet was elected to Parliament as the MP for Bukit Gombak in the 1988 general election.
-She defeated Ling How Doong of the SDP by 12,661 votes (53.5%) to 11,024 (46.5%).
+In 1988, Seet was elected to Parliament as the MP for Bukit Gombak SMC in the 1988 general election.
+She defeated Ling How Doong of the Singapore Democratic Party (SDP) by 12,661 votes (53.5%) to 11,024 (46.5%).
 Later that year, she was appointed a Minister of State at the Ministry of Education and Ministry of Community Development.

 In 1991, Seet was appointed the Acting Minister for Community Development.
 It was widely predicted that she would become the first woman to become a full member of the Cabinet in Singapore after the general election.
-However, in the general election held later that year, Seet faced a challenge from Ling again and was defeated.
+However, in the general election held later that year, Seet faced a challenge from Ling (as a SDP candidate) again and was defeated.
 Ling won 12,037 votes (51.4%) to 11,383 Seet's (48.6%).
 Seet became the first cabinet member to lose a parliamentary seat.

 One factor which is thought to have contributed to Seet's defeat was an incident in which she washed her hands after shaking hands with a fishmonger while campaigning in a market, which drew negative publicity.
 The incident occurred during the 1988 general election campaign, and was brought up again by Prime Minister Goh Chok Tong at an election rally in 1991 when, in an attempt to defend Seet, he said that she had a habit of washing her hands regularly and had not done so out of disrespect.
 His comments were reported in the media and reignited the incident.
 In an interview with The Straits Times in 2011, Seet said that she had in fact washed her hands because she had also shaken hands with pork sellers and wanted to clean her hands before meeting Muslim residents.
-She added that she wished Goh Chok Tong had clarified this with her before making his comments at the election rally.
+She added that she wished Goh had clarified this with her before making his comments at the election rally.